AzerPUG/Interface-Companion/README.md

 'Do you want to be my friend?
 I want to be always with you!'

 # Bugs, Errors, Glitches and Requests.
-If you find any of the above, please do not hessitate to create a GitHub Issue here: https://github.com/AzerPUG/Interface-Companion/issues
+If you find any of the above, please do not hesitate to create a GitHub Issue here: https://github.com/AzerPUG/Interface-Companion/issues
 Or you can join our Discord and let us know in the AzerTech channel: http://www.azerpug.com/discord
 Please note that our Discord Verification level prevents new people from talking/commenting/ranking in the first 10 minutes!